How to Plan the Perfect Road Trip Across Costa Rica

 Step 1: Choose the Right Time to Travel

-If you decide to travel during the green season (May–November), be prepared for rainy afternoons and slightly more adventurous conditions on dirt roads.
+If you decide to travel during the green season (May–November), be prepared for rainy afternoons and slightly more adventurous conditions on the dirt roads.

 Step 2: Choose the Right Vehicle